 The 12 principles of animation are the most crucial techniques you must master as an animator.
-Created by the pioneers of animation, Frank Thomas and Ollie Johnston and first introduced in The Illusion of Life: Disney Animation, these 12 principles should be your ultimate guide for creating appealing and realistic character animations.
+Created in the 1930s (and first introduced in The Illusion of Life: Disney Animation) by the pioneers of animation, Frank Thomas and Ollie Johnston, these 12 principles of animation adhere to the basic laws of physics and also account for emotions and appeal.
+While originally developed for pencil sketching, the same principles apply to digital animation as well.
+They should be your ultimate guide for creating appealing and realistic character animations.

 1. Timing and Spacing

-The spacing refers to how those individual frames are placed.
-For instance, in the same example the spacing would be how the ball is positioned in the other 23 frames.
-If the spacing is close together, the object moves slower, if the spacing is further apart the object moves faster.
+Spacing refers to how those individual frames are placed.
+For instance, in the same example, the spacing would be how the ball is positioned in the other 23 frames.
+If the spacing is close together, the ball moves slower.
+If the spacing is further apart, the ball moves faster.

 2. Squash and Stretch

-As any object or person moves or comes to a stop there needs to be a time for acceleration and deceleration.
-Without ease in and ease out (or slow in slow out), movements become very unnatural and robotic.
-For example, as a car starts from a stop, it doesn’t just reach full speed in an instant, it first must accelerate and gain speed.
-As it comes to a stop it doesn’t go from sixty to zero in the blink of an eye, if it did, it would be extremely uncomfortable.
-Instead, it slowly decelerates until it reaches a complete stop.
+As a car moves away from a stop, it doesn’t just reach full speed in an instant.
+It must first gain speed.
+As it comes to a stop, it doesn’t go from sixty to zero in the blink of an eye.
+Instead, it slows down until it reaches a complete stop.

-The same must be accomplished in an animation, and the easiest way to accomplish ease in and ease out is to utilize the principle of spacing.
-As a character stands up from a sitting position the spacing will be closer together at the start, so they ease into the movement, and as they stand up, they will ease out of the movement.
-Without this acceleration and deceleration of actions everything would be very abrupt and jerky.
+The same must be accomplished in animation and the easiest way to accomplish ease in and ease out is to utilize the principle of spacing.
+As a character stands up from a sitting position, the spacing of each pose will be closer together at the start so that they can ease into the movement.
+As they stand up, they will ease out of the movement by spacing the poses further apart at the end of the action.
+Without this acceleration and deceleration of actions, everything would be very abrupt and jerky.

 5. Follow Through and Overlapping Action

 Follow through is the idea that separate parts of the body will continue moving after the character has come to a stop.
-For example, as a character comes to a stop from a walk, every part of the body won't stop at the exact same time, instead, the arms may continue forward before coming to a settle.
-This could also be articles of clothing that continue to move as the character comes to a stop.
+As a character comes to a stop from a walk, the arms may continue forward before settling in a down position.
+This could also be the case with articles of clothing.

-Overlapping action is very similar in that it means different parts of the body will move at different times.
-For example, if a character raises their arm up to wave, the shoulder will move first, and then the arm, and the elbow and hand may lag behind a few frames.
-You may have also heard this referred to as "drag" or "lead and follow" You can even see an example of overlapping action in something like a blade of grass, the base moves first, and the rest of the grass follows behind at different rates, giving you that waving motion.
+Overlapping action (also called “drag” or “lead and follow”) is very similar in that it means different parts of the body will move at different times.
+An example of overlapping action is when a character raises their arm up to wave: The shoulder will move first, then the arm, and then the elbow, before the hand lags behind a few frames.
+You can also see this when a blade of grass waves in the wind.
+The base moves first and then the rest of the grass follows behind at different rates, giving it that waving motion.

-Everything in real-life typically moves in some type of arcing motion, and in animation you should adhere to this principle of arcs to ensure your animation is smooth and moves in a realistic way.
-The only time something would move in a perfectly straight line is if you're trying to animate a robot, because it's unnatural for people to move in straight lines.
+Everything in real life typically moves in some type of arcing motion.
+Since it's unnatural for people to move in straight lines, you should adhere to this principle of animation to ensure you get smooth, realistic movements.
+The quicker something moves, the flatter the arc and the broader the turn.
+The only time something would move in a perfectly straight line is a robot.

-For example, if a character is turning their head, they will dip their head down during the turn creating an arcing motion.
-You also want to ensure the more subtle things move in arcs as well, for example the tips of the toes should move in rounded arcing motions as the character walks.
+If a character is turning his head, he will dip his head down during the turn to create an arcing motion.
+You also want to ensure that more subtle things move in arcs.
+For example, when a character walks, even the tips of their toes should move in a rounded, arcing motion.

 8. Solid Drawing

-This principle can really come down to adding more appeal in many different areas of your animation, such as appeal in posing.
-However, the most obvious example is appeal in the character design, you want to have a character that the audience can connect to or relate to.
-A complicated or confusing character design can lack appeal.
+This principle can really come down to adding more appeal (charisma) in many different areas of your animation, such as in posing.
+The most obvious example, however, is appeal in the character design because you want to have a character that the audience can connect with or relate to, whereas a complicated or confusing character design can lack appeal.

-You can find areas on the character to push and exaggerate to create a more unique character design that will stick out in the audience’s memory.
-For example, simply exaggerating the jaw of the character or pushing the youthfulness in the eyes can help create more appeal.
+You can find areas on the character to push and exaggerate in order to create a more unique design that will stick out in your audience’s memory.
+One example is to simply exaggerate the jawline or push the youthfulness in the eyes.
+Either of these can help create more appeal.